Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 I want to explain Shor's algorithm, and I want to do it in a way where at least readers who know a bit about coding come away thinking "THAT's how it works?!", instead of being left with nothing but a general sense of confusion.

 I'll do my best to keep things simple and approachable, but I *will* be digging into the mathematical details.
-I admit there have been [valiant attempts at explaining Shor without much math](http://www.scottaaronson.com/blog/?p=208)... but I think real understanding requires knowing the details.
+I admit there have been [valiant attempts at explaining Shor without much math](http://www.scottaaronson.com/blog/?p=208)... but I think real understanding requires knowing more details than Scott covered in that post.

 # Overview